 - Reduce the risk of MCI progressing into Alzheimer's disease

-Studies of the effects of diet on dementia are dependent on the recall of the participants — problematic when some of those studied have memory troubles.
-More research is needed to know to what degree a Mediterranean diet prevents Alzheimer's or slows the progression of cognitive decline.
+More research and clinical trials are needed to know to what degree a Mediterranean diet prevents Alzheimer's or slows the progression of cognitive decline.
 Nonetheless, eating a healthy diet is important to stay physically and mentally fit.

 - Feart C, et al. Adherence to a Mediterranean diet, cognitive decline, and risk of dementia.
 Journal of the American Medical Association.
 2009;302:638.

 - Tangney C. Relation of DASH- and Mediterranean-like dietary patterns to cognitive decline in older persons.
 Neurology.
 2014;83:1410.